CoderTypist/Backup-Script/README.md

 As I was working on my backup script, I ran into the need to use Start-Job.

-I quickly realized that passing data to Start-Job is inconvenient.

-I set out to create a series of functions that would allow me to pass data to Start-Job in an easier way.
+I explored several different ways to pass data to Start-Job.